Important remark for all users only reading headlines:

 Remark: In any case, using the same Device Index with the same QIRX driver for two different receivers (same computer) will NOT work.

 In a "Remote Scenario" the receiving hardware is connected to another computer than the one running QIRX.
-This might be advantageous for a number or reasons.
+This might be advantageous for a number of reasons.
 This remote computer does not run the QIRX software, but one or more instances of the QIRX drivers like rtl_tcp (see above).
 Whereas QIRX is confined to run on a Windows machine, the drivers are not.
-Currently the rtl_tcp.exe program is available on Linux, and the RSP2_tcp.exe is also runnable on Linux, although no build exists yet (this will change in the near future).
+All driver programs except ASPY_tcp are available on Linux and have been tested on Debian 11.

 As a result, people are running e.g. the rtl_tcp on Raspi embedded devices, perfectly suitable for the purpose.